Calling Test

 Step 2: Look at Your Impact

-Not where you tried to make a difference.
+Where have you actually made a difference?
+Not where you tried to.
 Where you actually did.
 Where someone's life changed because you were in it.

 Step 3: Look at Your Pain

+What pain have you experienced that uniquely equips you to help others?
 The purpose hidden in your pain is often the most powerful part of your calling.
 The divorce.
 The addiction.
 The loss.
 The failure.
-These are not just wounds — they are credentials for a specific ministry only you can offer.
+These aren't just wounds — they're credentials for a specific ministry only you can offer.

 Step 4: Look at What Energizes You

+When do you feel most alive?
+Not most successful — most alive.
+Most like yourself.
+Most in the flow.
 That energy is a signal.
 God designed you to come alive in specific contexts.
 Those contexts point toward your calling.

 Step 5: Connect the Dots

 Now look at all four: your patterns, your impact, your pain, and your energy.
+Where do they converge?
+What picture emerges when you lay them side by side?

 That picture is your calling.
 Not a job title.
 Not a five-year plan.
 A direction.
 A contribution.
 A reason you are here.